 It is very important that you do not forget to wear your UV-blocking glasses.
 However, if you do forget - please put them on as soon as you remember.
-Note how long you were without the glasses and the light conditions during this time, and then contact your eye doctor/clinic immediately.
+Also, please note how long you were without the glasses and the light conditions during this time, and then contact our team immediately.

 How many total Light Treatments will I need?

 You will need a minimum of two treatments, and a maximum of five.
-The total number is dependent on your eye doctor's plan for your vision, as well the amount of UV light delivered at each treatment.
+The total number is dependent on your Newsom Eye doctor's plan for your vision, as well the amount of UV light delivered at each treatment.